Olex2/QuantumBox/content/posts/what-is-quantumbox.md

 QuantumBox is a collaborative community project that will result in the provision of a toolbox for small-molecule crystallography.
 It will contain all the tools that are necessary to perform meaningful structure analyses now and for the future.

-Led by the Universities of [Southampton](https://www.southampton.ac.uk/) and [Durham](https://www.durham.ac.uk) , and fully funded by the EPSRC, this three-year project will begin on the first of September 2022.
+Led by the Universities of [Southampton](https://www.southampton.ac.uk/) and [Durham](https://www.durham.ac.uk) this three-year project will run for three years from 1 September 2022.

+This project is fully funded by the EPSRC.

+There are two aspects to QuantumBox:

+## Interoperability of existing (quantum) crystallographic software

+## Creation of the Quantum Crystallographic Toolbox (qctbx) within the Computational Crystallography Toolbox (cctbx).

 ---